-All desired events must be submitted in writing, via the Student Organization Activities Request Form, to the Student Life Office at least two weeks prior to the proposed event.
-Guidelines and Activities Request Forms can be obtained from the Student Life Office.
-Refer to the Activities Request Form and Event Planning Form in Appendix C & D for further guidance.
-Failure to submit an Activities Request Form to the Student Life Office prior to an event will result in a denial of use of campus space and campus and/or Student Life resources for that event.
+All desired events must be submitted in writing on PimaEngage, via the Five Student Life Office at least two weeks prior to the proposed event.
+Guidelines can be obtained from the Student Life Office.
+Refer to the Event Planning Form in Appendix B for further guidance.
+Failure to submit an Activities Request Form to the Student Life Office via PimaEngage prior to an event will result in a denial of use of campus space and campus and/or Student Life resources for that event.
 Approval will be based on space and resource availability.
 The District facilities guidelines must be followed at all times.
 A fee may be assessed for any incidental damage incurred by the College.